ImdadulHossain/ImdadulHossain/README.md

 I'm also interested in learning Python for both web development and algorithmic trading.
 Additionally, I'm working on a Django project that doesn't yet have a user authentication system integrated.

+I'm currently exploring new Features in AI development.

 Skills: Python / REACT / JS / HTML / CSS / Django / POSTGRESQL

 - 🔭 I’m currently working on Django web Project